 TAX INFORMATION: The Fund intends to make distributions that may be taxed as ordinary income or capital gains, unless you are investing through a tax-advantaged investment plan.
-If you are investing through a tax-advantaged investment plan, withdrawals from the tax-advantaged investment plan may be subject to taxes.
+If you are investing through a tax-advantaged investment plan may be subject to taxes.